Change by Design

 “I’m a creative thinker; professionally working as a new media artist and a digital designer.”

-The design graduate has now secured a spot as part of Start-Up Catalyst’s Future Funders Mission to Silicon Valley from October – November, 2017.
+The design graduate secured a spot as part of Start-Up Catalyst’s Future Funders Mission to Silicon Valley from October – November, 2017.

 Learn more about Jessie’s projects: